FAQ (Financial Aid)

 Loan Funds: If you receive a Federal Student/Private Loan, most lenders will send the funds directly through electronic funds transfer to Dowling College for the amount borrowed minus fees in accordance with your loan disclosure.
 Funds will be credited directly to your student account each semester once we confirm that you have met all loan eligibility requirements.
 In some cases the lender of a Private loan will forward funds in the form of a check made payable to the student and Dowling College.
-Students whose lenders send checks will be notified to visit the Office of Student Financial Services to endorse their loan check.
+Students whose lenders send checks will be notified to visit the Financial Aid Department to endorse their loan check.

 State Funds: State grants/scholarships will be credited directly to your student account each semester, once you have met all fund eligibility and application requirements.

 If my account indicates that I have a credit balance, when will I receive a refund?